July 27th, 2012

 The other day I asked our Facebook fans to tell us whether or not college students should start using credit.
 While opinion was split, most commenters agreed that they should only begin using credit cards if taught the proper way to manage credit.

 “Being a college student myself, I have five credit cards, a score of 757, and no baddies,” said commenter Hasna S. As it turns out, early credit use can make for early credit success.
 If you’re a student starting out in the credit world, try a student credit card, which is designed to help college students and young adults build credit while earning rewards at the same time.
-Check out the Discover More Student Card, which comes with a 5 percent cash back bonus on revolving categories and no annual fee.

 If you’re no longer a student, but you still need to start from scratch, a secured credit card might be right for you.
 These cards require a deposit from you, which is set at your credit limit.
-They typically come with guaranteed approval, which is great for first-time credit users.
-Check out the Capital One Secured MasterCard, which will help you establish or rebuild your credit.

 Maintain a good balance.

-Do you think that Michael Phleps spends all of his training time in the pool?
+Do you think that Michael Phelps spends all of his training time in the pool?
 Not a chance.
 He also trains at the gym with weights and maintains a muscle-fueling diet.
 The same goes for your credit card use.
 Relying too heavily on credit will skyrocket one of the most crucial factors of your credit score: your credit utilization rate.
 This percentage is the amount of your total credit limits you’re using at any given time.
 If you max out your cards, your utilization rate will be 100 percent, which will negatively affect your credit score.

 A healthy credit card utilization rate is 30 percent or less of your total credit limits.
 There are a few ways to make sure you maintain a low utilization rate: